suit-wg/information-model/draft-ietf-suit-information-model.md

 A list of other manifests that are required by the current manifest.
 Manifests are identified an unambiguous way, such as a cryptographic digest.

-This element is REQUIRED to use in deployments that include both multiple authorities and multiple payloads.
+This element is REQUIRED to support deployments that include both multiple authorities and multiple payloads.

 Implements: [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)

 ## Encryption Wrapper {#manifest-element-encryption-wrapper}

 Encrypting firmware images requires symmetric content encryption keys.
 The encryption wrapper provides the information needed for a device to obtain or locate a key that it uses to decrypt the firmware.
-This MAY be included in a decryption step contained in [Processing Steps](#manifest-element-processing-steps).

-This element is REQUIRED to use for encrypted payloads,
+This element is REQUIRED for encrypted payloads.

 Implements: [REQ.SEC.IMG.CONFIDENTIALITY](#req-sec-image-confidentiality)